genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/10_set-up-user-permissions.md

 ## Set up generic permissions

-First, you are going to make the COUNTERPARTY table and COUNTERPARTY_ID field part of the generic permissions system.
+First, you are going to make the COUNTERPARTY table and COUNTERPARTY_ID field part of the [generic permissions](/creating-applications/defining-your-application/access-control/authorisation/) system.

-You can read more about it [here](/creating-applications/defining-your-application/access-control/authorisation/).

 Starting with the server, set up two USER and USER_ATTRIBUTES records: JohnDoe and JaneDoe.